How Much Does a Door Cost in 2026? Installation & Price Chart

 • The opening is out of square and the old door never closed right

-• You need better weather sealing (especially for exterior doors)
+• You need better weather sealing (especially exterior doors)

 How much does it cost to install a French door?